The (Real) State of Social Care

 Councils and their staff use the language of the national eligibility criteria to describe individual case decisions.
 This gives the appearance of following the national criteria.
 But it is an appearance that is entirely misleading.

-Eligibility is not determined by the national eligibility criteria.
+Eligibility of need is not determined by the national eligibility criteria.

 So how does eligibility work?